• START HERE

 Dream Lore VIII, Recovered Entry

 I saw a shelf where no candles burned.
 No dust gathered, no spines aged.
 But beneath it, bones.
 Small, delicate — birdlike.
 Arranged in a perfect spiral, as though they’d flown there and died waiting.
-When I placed my hand on the wood, I heard a voice that wasn’t mine say,
+When I placed my hand on the wood, I heard a voice that wasn’t mine say, "It’s not your turn to open it."

-~This page was found long before the fragments began to file themselves…But now we know.
+~This page was found long before the Dream Fragments began to file themselves… But now we know.
 The bones formed the same shape as the path.
-Compare this early record with Dream Fragment VIII when it is found.
+Compare this early record with Dream Fragment VIII when it is discovered.
 Though they will come to you out of order, be alert for hidden connections.
 The dust may remember what the dreamers do not.
+This echoes through the interactive audio series, guiding seekers to the mysteries held within Lorekeeper Hall.

 -Filed by the First Lorekeeper